Proudly Serving The People of North & South Carolina

 Dedicated Car Accident Lawyers Serving North & South Carolina

-More than one in five car accidents in South and North Carolina are caused by a distracted driver, according to the North Carolina Division of Motor Vehicles.
-Distracted driving refers to a driver diverting their attention from the task of driving to focus on some other activity.
-Over the last decade, many incidents of distracted driving have involved cell phone use and/or texting while driving, especially among young drivers.
+According to the North Carolina Division of Motor Vehicles, more than one in five car accidents in South and North Carolina are caused by a distracted driver.
+Distracted driving refers to a driver diverting their attention from driving to focus on some other activity.
+Over the last decade, many distracted driving incidents have involved cell phone use or texting while driving, especially among young drivers.

 If you have been injured by a distracted driver, contact our North Carolina car accident attorneys at (800) 351-3008.